maskiran/taurus/docs/test_module.md

     return "output"
 ```

-As an example, we will create a temp directory and let other test cases use this directory, for eg. to store some content, which can also be accessed by the test functions that follow.
-This can be used to achieve inter test case data transfer.
+As an example, we will create a temp directory and let other test cases use this directory to store some content, which can also be accessed by the test functions that follow.
+This can be used to achieve test case data transfer among all the test cases.

 Create a file scale.py and put the following content